as2network/as2ng/docs/workflows/as2.md

         ActiveMQ -->>- AS2 Gateway: Ack message
     else is invalid
         Note left of AS2 Gateway: Mimic validation response as would be received from DIS?
-        AS2 Gateway ->> AS2 Gateway: Place a ValidationResponse in TradingPartner outbox end
+        AS2 Gateway ->> AS2 Gateway: Place a ValidationResponse in TradingPartner inbox end
     AS2 Gateway -->>- TradingPartner: Message Disposition Notification
 ```